Senior Director, Philanthropic Partnerships

 Compensation: The compensation range for this position is $155,000 - $185,000 and is commensurate with experience.
 The Center for Justice Innovation offers an excellent benefits package including comprehensive healthcare with a national network, free basic dental coverage, vision insurance, short-term and long-term disability, life insurance, and flexible spending accounts including commuter FSA.
 We prioritize mental health care for our staff and offer services like Talkspace and Ginger through our healthcare plans.
 We offer a 403(b) retirement plan with a two-to-one employer contribution up to 5%.

-As of February 10, 2023, New York City Executive Order 25 rescinded the requirement of the COVID-19 vaccination for City workers, new hires, and contracted employees.
-Accordingly, the Center does not require all new hires be vaccinated against the COVID-19 virus; however, the Center recommends all staff, interns, and volunteers stay up-to-date on the vaccination.
+As of February 10, 2023, New York City Executive Order 25 rescinded the COVID-19 vaccination requirement for City workers, new hires, and contracted employees.
+While the Center does not require vaccination, we strongly recommend that all staff, interns, and volunteers stay up to date.